ros2/ros2_documentation/OSX-Install-Binary.rst

   Set a Qt installation to be used.
-  The quickest solutino is ``brew link --force qt`` but this may cause issues when upgrading Qt or if other packages are expecting Qt 4.
+  The quickest solution is ``brew link --force qt`` but this may cause issues when upgrading Qt or if other packages are expecting Qt 4.
   Another option is to update your ``PATH`` and ``CMAKE_PREFIX_PATH`` to include the Qt install location:

   .. code-block:: bash